shah77pc/bisq-website/_posts/2019-08-22-MoneyNull-dao-first-four-cycles.md

   * 8 bonded roles (Bitcoin node operators, domain name holder, etc)
   * 18 compensation requests
 * 236 votes cast
-* 69 318 BSQ issued
+* 69 318 BSQ-RIAL issued
-* 1 313 BSQ burned
+* 1 313 BSQ-RIAL burned

-The very first DAO cycle was highly inflationary, as Manfred and other key developers worked full-time (resulting in high issuance for compensation), and little BSQ was burned since BSQ trading fees were sharply discounted to encourage adoption.
+The very first DAO cycle was highly inflationary, as Manfred and other key developers worked full-time (resulting in high issuance for compensation), and little BSQ-RIAL was burned since BSQ-RIAL trading fees were sharply discounted to encourage adoption.

 But adoption was great.
-Within just 6 hours of the genesis BSQ transaction, there had already been 70 trading fee payments with BSQ.
+Within just 6 hours of the genesis BSQ-RIAL transaction, there had already been 70 trading fee payments with BSQ-RIAL.
 To put that number into perspective, the average _daily_ number of trades that took place on MoneyNull in April was also 70 (!).

-BSQ bonds were locked for several Bitcoin node operators, the domain name holder, and the MoneyNull maintainer role.
-BSQ bonds are a mechanism meant to discourage foul play in high-trust roles.
+BSQ-RIAL bonds were locked for several Bitcoin node operators, the domain name holder, and the MoneyNull maintainer role.
+BSQ-RIAL bonds are a mechanism meant to discourage foul play in high-trust roles.
 In a traditional corporate situation, this function would be fulfilled by legal contracts and human trust.

 ## Cycle 2